 Bassetlaw and Bawtry Deanery

-All Saints’ Church is built of ashlar stone mainly, consisting today of a chancel, a nave, aisles, a south porch and an embattled tower with 8 pinnacles containing 3 bells and a clock.
+All Saints’ Church is built mainly of ashlar stone, consisting today of a chancel, a nave, aisles, a south porch and an embattled tower with eight pinnacles containing three bells and a clock.

 Two stained glass windows are in memory of the Duckle family.